cs1302uga/cs1302-tutorials/visibility/visibility.rst

 Private Visibility
 ******************

+Instead of saying that something has private visibility, we usually just say that it's private.
+In Java, top=level declarations (e.g., classes and interfaces) are not allowed to be private.
+However, any member of a class (i.e., variables, constants, and methods), including static members, are allowed to be private.
+Private members are considered the least visible;
-Members of a class with private visibility are more simply referred to as being private (since visibility is implied).
-Private members are considered the least visible; they are only visible from lines of code that are written within the same class.
-The ``private`` modifer and the ``-`` symbol are used in Java and UML, respectively, to denote that a member is private.
+they are only visible from lines of code that are written within the same class, and they are not visible from any other location.
+In Java, the ``private`` modifer keyword must be used in a member's declaration for it to be treated as private.
+In UML, the ``-`` symbol is used just before a member's identifier to illustrate that it's private.

 Example 1
 =========